ShadowMods1/shadowmods1.github.io/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 See the [LICENSE](https://raw.githubusercontent.com/ShadowMods1/shadowmods1.github.io/main/LICENSE) file for details.

 ---